jeffcarp/braintree-react/README.md

-:rotating_light: This module is no longer maintained. :rotating_light: Please refer to the [braintree-web v3 docs](https://developers.braintreepayments.com/guides/client-sdk/setup/javascript/v3) to get started. :rotating_light:
+:rotating_light: This module is no longer maintained.
+An updated version can be found at [Cretezy/braintree-web-drop-in-react](https://github.com/cretezy/braintree-web-drop-in-react) :rotating_light:

+> You can refer to the [braintree-web v3 docs](https://developers.braintreepayments.com/guides/client-sdk/setup/javascript/v3) to get started without a library.

 ----------